Jay Clark Season 2024

 2001 USAG State of Georgia Coach of the Year

 Jay Clark, a 30-year veteran of college gymnastics and one of the best recruiters in the sport, is in his second season as the head coach of the LSU gymnastics program.

 Clark was tabbed as the third head coach in program history in August 2020 following the retirement of D-D Breaux.
 Clark is in his tenth season overall at LSU following his hiring as the Tigers’ associate head coach in 2012.
 He owns a record of 26-18 in the Purple and Gold and an overall record of 76-46-2 heading into the 2023 season.

 Clark is regarded as one of the best recruiters in the sport and the top bars coach in collegiate gymnastics history.
 The Tigers’ associate head coach for eight seasons and co-head coach for one, Clark’s leadership and expertise has helped bring unprecedented visibility to the program and success on the recruiting trail and in the gym.

 His work with the Fighting Tigers of LSU has not gone unnoticed.
 Clark was named the WCGA Region 1 Coach of the Year in his first season in 2021.
-He was also named the Central Region Co-Assistant Coach of the Year along with fellow LSU assistant Bob Moore five times.
+He was also named the Central Region Co-Assistant Coach of the Year along with former LSU assistant Bob Moore five times.